 Basis of Presentation - In Management's opinion, the accompanying consolidated financial statements include all adjustments necessary for a fair presentation of the consolidated financial position, results of operations, and cash flows for the interim periods presented.
-Certain information and note disclosures normally included in audited annual financial statements prepared in accordance with United States generally accepted accounting principles ("GAAP"), have been omitted; however, the Corporation believes that the disclosures made are adequate to make the information presented not misleading.
-The interim results for the period ending March 31, 2011 are not necessarily indicative of the results for the full year.
+Certain information and note disclosures normally included in audited annual financial statements prepared in accordance with United States generally accepted accounting principles ("GAAP") have been omitted; however, the Corporation believes that the disclosures made are adequate to make the information presented not misleading.
+The interim results for the three and nine months ending September 30, 2011 are not necessarily indicative of the results for the full year.